 - Poor customer service

-This section reflects how the best smart thermostat models share many similar principals although they may achieve them through different means.
+This section reflects how these smart thermostat models share many similar principals although they may achieve them through different means.

-While these four devices are different in terms of how they function, there are certain similarities.
-Of course, all four of these adjust the temperature to make savings on heating and cooling.
+While these four thermostats are different in terms of how they function, there are certain similarities.
+Of course, each one of these adjust the temperature to make savings on heating and cooling.
 The four of these either use a software or an app to regulate and monitor the temperature.

 Moreover, the app also sends smart alerts and notifications to inform the users about issues or problems with the system.
-Furthermore, all four of these are cloud dependent which means that they need an internet connection to work.
+Furthermore, each one of these models are cloud-dependent which means that they need an internet connection to work.

-All four of these work well with smart voice control like Apple’s Siri and Amazon’s Alexa.
-Moreover, these four support different smart home devices like locks and lights, however, the devices they support do differ.
+All four of these work well with smart voice control like Apple’s Siri, Amazon’s Alexa, and Google Assistant.
+Moreover, these four support different smart home devices like locks and lights.
+What exactly is included is different between each brand.

 All four are relatively easy to set up and help to save more on energy.
-While they do have different designs, all of them are intuitive and don’t take a genius to figure out.
+While they do have different designs, each are intuitive and easy to use.

 - Adjust temperature intelligently